aws-amplify/docs/docs/lib/datastore/fragments/ios/real-time/observe-snippet.md

 <amplify-callout>

-`DataStore.clear()` and `DataStore.stop()` will not remove any active subscriptions.
-The subscriber will be active and will continue to receive subscription events.
+`DataStore.clear()` and `DataStore.stop()` will stop the DataStore sync engine and keep any subscriptions connected.
+There will not be any additional subscription events received by the subscriber until DataStore is started (`DataStore.start()`) or the sync engine is re-initiated upon performing a DataStore operation (query/save/delete/publisher()).

 </amplify-callout>